Payment monitoring systems: a complete guide for payment teams

 What is a payment monitoring system?

 Think of it as the nervous system of your payments stack.
-It observes every transaction and provider, detects risks or bottlenecks, and alerts you when action is needed.
+It watches every transaction and every provider, builds a picture of what 'normal' looks like, and signals when reality drifts away from it.
+Its value is speed: how fast a problem becomes something a team can fix.

-You’ll often hear payment monitoring mentioned alongside transaction monitoring.
-They’re closely connected, but not the same thing:
+You’ll often hear payment monitoring mentioned alongside transaction monitoring and payment screening.
+They’re closely connected, but not the same thing.

 Payment monitoring maturity levels